On monads of exact reflective localizations of Abelian categories: Introduction

-In fact, the appropriate categorical setup for an \textsc{Serre} quotient $\A / \C$ of an \textsc{Abel}ian category $\A$ modulo a so-called thick subcategory $\C \subset \A$ was introduced later, first by \textsc{Grothendieck} in \cite[Chap.~1.11]{Tohoku} and then more elaborately in \textsc{Gabriel}'s thesis \cite{Gab_thesis}.
-Later \textsc{Gabriel} and \textsc{Zisman} developed in \cite{GabZis} a localization theory of categories, general enough both to recover a \textsc{Serre} quotient $\A/\C$ as an outcome of a certain localization process $\A \to \Sigma^{-1} \A \simeq \A / \C$ and to enclose \textsc{Verdier}'s localization process in triangulated categories, which he used in his 1967 thesis (cf.~\cite{Verdier}) to define derived categories.
-Thanks to \textsc{Simpson}'s work \cite{SimpsonGZComputer} the \textsc{Gabriel-Zisman} localization is now completely formalized in the proof assistant \textsc{Coq} \cite{coq:manual}.
-In many applications the localization $\Sigma^{-1}\A$ can be realized as a full subcategory of $\A$, the subcategory of all $\Sigma$-local objects of $\A$.
-This is equivalent to the existence of a so-called idempotent monad (cf.~Definition~\ref{defn:idem}) associated to the localization.
+The appropriate categorical setup for a \nameft{Serre} quotient $\A / \C$ of an \nameft{Abel}ian category $\A$ modulo a thick subcategory $\C \subset \A$ was introduced by \nameft{Grothendieck} \cite[Chap.~1.11]{Tohoku} and then more elaborately in \nameft{Gabriel}'s thesis \cite{Gab_thesis}.
+Later \nameft{Gabriel} and \nameft{Zisman} developed in \cite{GabZis} a localization theory of categories in which a \nameft{Serre} quotient $\A/\C$ is an outcome of a special localization $\A \to \A[\Sigma^{-1}] \simeq \A / \C$.
+Their theory is also general enough to enclose \nameft{Verdier}'s localization of triangulated categories, which he used in his 1967 thesis (cf.~\cite{Verdier}) to define derived categories.
+Thanks to \nameft{Simpson}'s work \cite{SimpsonGZComputer} the \nameft{Gabriel-Zisman} localization is now completely formalized in the proof assistant \nameft{Coq} \cite{coq:manual}.
+In many applications, as assumed in \cite{GabZis}, the localization $\A[\Sigma^{-1}]$ is equivalent to a full subcategory of $\A$, the subcategory of all $\Sigma$-local objects of $\A$.
+This favorable situation (which in our context means that $\C$ is a localizing subcategory of $\A$) is characterized by the existence of an idempotent monad associated to the localization.
 For a further overview on localizations we refer to the \texttt{arXiv} version of \cite{ThomasArrow}.

-In our application to $\Coh(X)$ we are in the setup of \textsc{Serre} quotient categories $\A / \C$, which are the outcome of an exact localization having an associated idempotent monad.
-We call this monad the \textsc{Gabriel} monad (cf.~Definition~\ref{defn:Gabriel_monad}). \textsc{Gabriel} monads satisfy a set of properties which we use as a simple set of axioms to define what we call a $\C$-saturating monad.
+In our application to $\Coh X$ we are in the setup of \nameft{Serre} quotient categories $\A / \C$, which are the outcome of an exact localization having an associated idempotent monad.
+We call this monad the \nameft{Gabriel} monad (cf.~Definition~\ref{defn:Gabriel_monad}). \nameft{Gabriel} monads satisfy a set of properties which we use as a simple set of axioms to define what we call a $\C$-saturating monad.

+The goal of this paper is to characterize \nameft{Gabriel} monads conversely as $\C$-saturating monads (Theorem~\ref{thm:equivalent_section}).
+Such a characterization enables us in \cite{BL_Sheaves} to show that several known algorithmically computable functors in the context of coherent sheaves on a projective scheme\footnote{This technique applies to other classes of varieties admitting a finitely generated \nameft{Cox} ring $S$. } are $\C$-saturating\footnote{In this context the $\Sigma$-local objects are \nameft{Gabriel}'s $\C$-saturated objects.}.
+This yields a constructive, unified, and simple proof that those functors are equivalent to the functor $M \mapsto \bigoplus_{d \geq d_0} H^0(\widetilde{M}(d))$, and hence compute the truncated module of twisted global sections.
+Among those are the functors computing the graded ideal transform and the graded module given by the $0$-th strand of the \nameft{Tate} resolution.